kailash-manasarovar/statement/docs/timeline/2026/july.md

 - I realized many things that, in my lengthy isolation, seemed vague and unclear.
 So thank you so much for that.
 - Significantly that when it comes to time wasting, I can also be guilty of it.
 - And, the intuitive thing is so interesting...
 I wonder, is everyone practicing course values and Golden Rule?
 I feel like you're close but then perhaps something unloving gets in... perhaps Bible study could help.
-- Oh, and did you notice that all my miracle study mapped events day by day, it was like JC summarizing and clarifying our interactions.
-I'd go back and look at that because it was a bit MIND-BLOWING for me...
+- Oh, and did you notice that all my miracle-study mapped events day by day, including this morning, it's like JC summarizing and clarifying our interactions, even speaking directly to people.
+I'd go back and look at that because it was a bit MIND-BLOWING for me... like utterly mind-blowing, so wonderful.
+- I can't ignore all this obviousness anymore, and that's where you got me to, again thank you <3 I'm deeply grateful for that.
 - I think that's it <3
 - Oh no, something else, all that being said, I think we make a great team.
 -->